nf-core/methylseq/docs/usage.md

 Specify to run MethylDackel with the `--methylKit` flag to produce files suitable for use with the methylKit R package.

 ### `--known_splices`
-Specify to run bismark with the `--known-splicesite-infile` flag to run splice-aware alignment using HISAT2.
-A textfile containing a list of known splicesites has to be provided. (only works with `--aligner bismark_hisat`)
+Specify to run Bismark with the `--known-splicesite-infile` flag to run splice-aware alignment using HISAT2.
+A `.gtf` file has to be provided from which a list of known splicesites is created by the pipeline. (only works with `--aligner bismark_hisat`)

 ### `--slamseq`
-Specify to run bismark with the `--slam` flag to run bismark in [SLAM-seq mode](https://github.com/FelixKrueger/Bismark/blob/master/CHANGELOG.md#slam-seq-mode) (only works with `--aligner bismark_hisat`)
+Specify to run Bismark with the `--slam` flag to run bismark in [SLAM-seq mode](https://github.com/FelixKrueger/Bismark/blob/master/CHANGELOG.md#slam-seq-mode) (only works with `--aligner bismark_hisat`)

 ## Job Resources